constgen/constgen-neutrino/packages/vue-launcher/README.md

 [Neutrino](https://neutrino.js.org) middleware for an automatic Vue application launching in a browser document with hot reload

 Using this middleware you no longer need to bootstrap HMR and app mounting.
 It is done automatically.
-The only thing you need is to only export the main JSX component in your main application component (entry file)
+You don't have to create `new Vue` instance.
+The only thing you need is to only export a Vue component in your main application component (entry file)

 **src/index.vue**